Ahmad-ELManaseer03/saucedemo-testautomation/README.md

 1. **AddToCartTest**

-   * Logs in with a valid user.
+   * Logs in with a valid standard user.
    * Adds the first product from the inventory to the cart.
    * Verifies that the cart badge displays `1`.

 2. **CartItemNameTest**

-   * Logs in with a valid user.
+   * Logs in with a valid standard user.
    * Adds the first product from the inventory to the cart.
    * Navigates to the cart page.
    * Verifies that the product name in the cart matches the selected product.